layoutBox/FlexLayout/README.md

 1. **Setup the container**: Initialize your flexbox structure.
 Note that it is also possible to alter it later.
 2. **Layout the container**: The layout of the container should be done from `layoutSubviews()` (or `willTransition(to: UITraitCollection, ...)` and `viewWillTransition(to: CGSize, ...)`).
-	1. First you must layout the flexbox container, i.e. position it and optionnaly set its size.
+	1. First you must layout the flexbox container, i.e. position it and optionally set its size.
 	2. Then layout the flexbox children using Flex method `layout()`.

 ![](docs/images/examples/flexlayout-intro-example.png)